StevensonKuo/Xantico/README.md

 (you can see my sample code in view/BootstrapView.php.)

-Although I wish that not too many prepare work to do, you still have to decide where you to load Bootstrap CSS/JS.
+Although I wish that there ain't too many prepare works to do, you still have to decide where you to load Bootstrap CSS/JS.
 I wrote down their CDN path inside Bootstrap model as const. var, and you can call them by this way:

 ```php
 $btPalette->setIsLoadBootstrapFromCDN()->setIsLoadJQueryFromCDN();